pradipkrishnaa/pradipkrishnaa.github.io/index.md

 ## About Me

 <img class="profile-picture" src="headshot2.jpg">
-G
-Hi!
+<div style="text-align: justify"> Hi!
 I'm Pradip Murugan and I am a Master's student in **Mechanical Engineering** at Purdue University.
 I'm a Product Engineer Co-op at Cummins and a Graduate Research Assistant the Fluid Dynamics Lab on a renewable energy system as a product development engineer.
-I have a Bachelor's degree in Mechanical Engineering and minors in Business Economics and Global Engineering Studies from Purdue.
+I have a Bachelor's degree in Mechanical Engineering and minors in Business Economics and Global Engineering Studies from Purdue. </div>

 I have always been passionate about product design, development, and analysis.
 I have been fortunate to gain valuable industrial and research experience from Cummins, Textron, Leibniz University, Audi, and Rane in USA, Germany, UAE, and India.